Labnann/blog/content/blog/gsoc/gsoc24-interactive-mkv.md

 The JavaScript Frontend
 ------------------------

-Due to the nature of JavaScript Egnines, we decided to create two types of functions:
+Due to the nature of JavaScript Engines, we decided to create two types of functions:

 - Functions named like js_execute_CommandName.
 These functions are pushable to the duktape api, and user scripts have the ability to access these functions.
 In these functions we handle